ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of the Atlantic Tuition Information

-Remember, the displayed price of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
-Many students owe a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theprice of collegemore manageable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

 In-state vs. Out-of-state Tuition at College of the Atlantic